You’ll feel like you’re on top of the world at Hurricane Ridge in Olympic National Park!

 You don’t want to miss this beauty on your next road trip!
-Jacob and I absolutely loved exploring here and we can’t wait to go back.
-You could easily spend days and days exploring the area, but I know that’s not usually possible.
-If you’re short on time, Hurricane Ridge is a great, easy way to experience Olympic National Park.
+You could easily spend days exploring the area, but if you’re short on time, Hurricane Ridge is a great, easy way to experience Olympic National Park.

 When you step out of your car at Hurricane Ridge, you’ll notice an immediate drop in temperature and heavy winds.
 It’s definitely aptly named — the winds have been documented at 75 mph!
 Don’t worry though, they aren’t usually that strong so you don’t have to worry about being blown off the mountain.